edwardmartins/algorithms-and-data-structures/README.md

 More than **one hundred problems solved** using different algorithms and data structures

+The problems are divided by topic, for each topic there are several folders

+In each folder you can find a .cpp file with the solution to the problem and a .pdf file with the problem statement

 You can also check my profile at this competitive programming spanish website https://www.aceptaelreto.com/user/profile.php?id=7023
 # What I learned